Saturday, May 23, 2015

 It is not finished, though.
 After two phone meetings with two customers yesterday I had a lot of small ideas.

 And a big issue is also the fact that the public (anonymous) interface is not yet secure enough.
 That’s why links to tickets in my blog (e.g. #270) are currently broken.
-At least they now display a Javascript alert instead of continuing to link to our now obsolete trac server.
+At least they now display a JavaScript alert instead of continuing to link to our now obsolete trac server.

 The latest changes show again why inject_field (or some analog method, see #246) is so necessary. lino.modlib.tickets needs a field current_project, and lino.modlib.clocking needs a field open_session_on_new_ticket.
 These fields should be on the User model.